How To Beat I-10 Traffic El Paso Rush Hour Hacks

 TxDOT Real-Time Traffic Map

 The Texas Department of Transportation offers a live, interactive map that shows current traffic speeds, accidents, construction zones, and lane closures on I-10 and other major highways.
-It’s updated every 5 minutes and includes camera feeds from key locations.
+Its updated every 5 minutes and includes camera feeds from key locations.

 Website: https://www.txdot.gov/inside-txdot/traffic/real-time-traffic.html